 - Perform nasal or sinus rinses with the help of a neti pot

-- Drink herbal teas that produce vapors to help promote coughings, such as eucalyptus, pine, mint, and ginger
+- Drink herbal teas that produce vapors to help promote coughing, like eucalyptus, pine, mint, and ginger

-Bad breath is not frequently caused by a problem with digestion, but it is one of the causes that’s the most difficult to resolve.
-It could be affected by the stomach or the liver, so you should seek a comprehensive treatment that aims to cleanse your entire digestive system.
+Bad breath is not often caused by a problem with digestion, but it’s one of the most difficult kinds to get rid of.
+It could be related to the stomach or liver, so you should seek a comprehensive treatment that cleanses your entire digestive system.

-In addition to keeping a balanced and natural diet, you can also try some remedies that facilitate good digestive function.
+Along with maintaining a balanced and natural diet, you can also try some remedies to boost digestive function.
 Here are some of the herbs, spices, and beneficial nutrients that will improve the function of your liver, gallbladder, and stomach.

 - Black pepper

-Lastly, it’s essential that you avoid constipation if you are a frequent sufferer.
-Here are some beneficial foods that can be a tremendous help in regulating your bowel function:
+Lastly, it’s essential to avoid constipation if you frequently have bad breath.
+Here are some foods that can be a tremendous help in regulating your bowel function: